Cuba: Spanish colonization and rule (1492–1898)

-After first landing on an island then called Guanahani, Bahamas, on 12 October 1492, Christopher Columbus commanded his three ships: La Pinta, La Niña and the Santa María, discovering Cuba on 27 October 1492, and landing in the northeastern coast on 28 October.
-(This was near what is now Bariay, Holguín Province.)
-Columbus claimed the island for the new Kingdom of Spain and named it Isla Juana after John, Prince of Asturias.
+After first landing on an island then called Guanahani on 12 October 1492, Christopher Columbus landed on Cuba on 27 October 1492 and on the island's northeastern coast on 28 October.
+Columbus claimed the island for the new Kingdom of Spain and named it Isla Juana ("John's Island") after John, Prince of Asturias.

 In 1511, the first Spanish settlement was founded by Diego Velázquez de Cuéllar at Baracoa.
-Other settlements soon followed, including San Cristobal de la Habana, founded in 1515, which later became the capital.
-The indigenous Taíno were forced to work under the encomienda system, which resembled the feudal system in medieval Europe.
-Within a century, the indigenous people were virtually wiped out due to multiple factors, primarily Eurasian infectious diseases, to which they had no natural resistance (immunity), aggravated by the harsh conditions of the repressive colonial subjugation.
-In 1529, a measles outbreak in Cuba killed two-thirds of those few natives who had previously survived smallpox.
+Other settlements soon followed, including San Cristobal de la Habana, founded in 1514 (southern coast of the island) and then in 1519 (current place), which later became the capital (1607).
+The indigenous Taíno individuals were forced to work under the encomienda system, which resembled the feudal system in medieval Europe.
+Within a century, the indigenous people faced high incidence of mortality due to multiple factors—primarily Eurasian infectious diseases to which they had no acquired immunity, aggravated by the harsh conditions of the repressive colonial subjugation.
+In 1529, a measles outbreak killed two-thirds of those few indigenous individuals who had previously survived smallpox.

-On 18 May 1539, conquistador Hernando de Soto departed from Havana with some 600 followers into a vast expedition through the American Southeast, starting in Florida, in search of gold, treasure, fame and power.
-On 1 September 1548, Dr. Gonzalo Perez de Angulo was appointed governor of Cuba.
-He arrived in Santiago, Cuba, on 4 November 1549, and immediately declared the liberty of all natives.
-He became Cuba's first permanent governor to reside in Havana instead of Santiago, and he built Havana's first church made of masonry.
+On 18 May 1539, conquistador Hernando de Soto departed from Havana with some 600 followers on an extensive expedition through the Southeastern United States in search of gold, treasure, fame, and power.
+On 1 September 1548, Gonzalo Perez de Angulo was appointed governor of Cuba.
+He arrived in Santiago, Cuba, on 4 November 1549, and immediately declared the liberty of the indigenous population.
+He became Cuba's first permanent governor—residing in Havana instead of Santiago—and built the first church made of masonry in Cuba.

-By 1570, most residents of Cuba comprised a mixture of Spanish, African, and Taíno heritages.
+By 1570, most residents of Cuba had a mixture of Spanish, African, and Taíno heritages.
 Cuba developed slowly and, unlike the plantation islands of the Caribbean, had a diversified agriculture.
 Most importantly, the colony developed as an urbanized society that primarily supported the Spanish colonial empire.
-By the mid-18th century, there were 50,000 slaves on the island, compared to 60,000 in Barbados and 300,000 in Virginia; as well as 450,000 in Saint-Domingue, all of which had large-scale sugarcane plantations.
+By the mid-18th century, there were 50,000 slaves on the island.
+Estimates suggest that between 1790 and 1820, some 325,000 Africans were imported to Cuba as slaves, which was four times the amount that had arrived between 1760 and 1790.